quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS frames always apply to a connection, never a single stream.
 A SETTINGS frame MUST be sent as the first frame of either control stream (see
 {{stream-mapping}}) by each peer, and MUST NOT be sent subsequently or on any other stream.
-If an endpoint receives an SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
+If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
 If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type HTTP_MALFORMED_FRAME.